 A: If you are under the age of 18, the state requires you to complete Segment 2 and take your road test to get your driver’s license before you turn 18.
 When you finish class you will get a completion certificate (white certificate).
 You will need this to take the road test and to get your license at the Secretary of State (SO DO NOT LOSE THIS!).

 Q: What happens if I miss a day of Segment 2?

-A: You are not allowed to miss the first day of Segment 2.
-If you do then please contact the office so we can schedule you in the next class.
+A: You are NOT allowed to miss the first day of Segment 2.
+If you do, then please contact the office so we can schedule you in the next class.
 If for some reason you need to miss days 2 or 3 please let your instructor know along with scheduling make-up days on your student portal.

 Q: Can I take Drivers Ed if I’m 18 or older?

-A: If you are over the age of 18, then you can go to the Secretary of State and take your written test to get your adult permit.
+A: If you are over the age of 18, then you must go to the Secretary of State and take your written test to get your adult permit.
 To be sure you know what you need to know in order to pass the test, you can take our Online Course that contains 30 hours of material.
 The Online Course includes instructional videos and practice quizzes to prepare you with all the information needed to help you pass the written test at Michigan Secretary of State to get your driver’s permit.
 Once you feel you have mastered the material, all you need to do is go to the Secretary of State to take the written test.

 Q: What are the requirements before I can take my road test?